dotnet/csharpstandard/standard/classes.md

 #### 15.6.2.2 Value parameters

 A parameter declared with no modifiers is a value parameter.
-A value parameter corresponds to a local variable that gets its initial value from the corresponding argument supplied in the method invocation.
+A value parameter is a local variable that gets its initial value from the corresponding argument supplied in the method invocation.

 When a formal parameter is a value parameter, the corresponding argument in a method invocation shall be an expression that is implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the formal parameter type.